When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 12. Utilize Email Analytics To Improve Campaigns

-This includes sending emails at different times throughout the week, testing subject lines, changing up the call to action, and testing creative variations.
+This includes sending emails at different times throughout the week, testing subject lines, changing the call to action, and testing creative variations.

 If you’re still struggling, try experimenting with lead magnets, such as free ebooks, white papers, and webinars.

 These allow you to capture leads from those interested in learning about new topics.
-In addition, measuring results lets you know which emails work and which ones don’t.
+In addition, measuring results lets you know which emails work and which don’t.

 You should also compare these variables (such as open rates) to industry metrics.
 For example, what’s the percentage of bounce rates for the industry you’re working with?